AillenGonzalez/AillenGonzalez/README.md

 ## 🌸 Here’s a glimpse into my world

-• **Cybersecurity Enthusiast**: Currently studying Information Security and constantly learning through platforms like Cisco and others.
+• **Cybersecurity Enthusiast**: I'm studying Information Security and currently pursuing certifications from Cisco, Harvard, and Google (via Coursera), while also studying networking at UTN.

 • **Certified Learner**: I hold certifications in cybersecurity, web development, JavaScript, and Python — which serve as foundations for understanding system security.